Turn your daily steps into automatic savings.

 To ensure our MVP solved the core user problems, I grouped all ideas into four strategic directions:

-Micro-goals Setting — Motivation
+Micro-goals Setting — Finance Motivation

-Nearby Rewards — Motivation
+Nearby Rewards — Finance Motivation

 Progress Visualization — Lifestyle Value